 You’ll need the following for these crusty, chewy rolls:

 - bread flour

 This article contains affiliate links, meaning that if you make a purchase after clicking on one, I may earn a commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 - A kitchen scale: I highly recommend weighing the ingredients if you have a digital scale.
 If you don’t, I’ve included volume measurements as well.
 This is especially important with sourdough recipes since the volume can vary wildly depending on how much air is in your starter.

 - Bread flour: Bread flour is important to get a crusty, chewy texture.
 If you are using all-purpose flour, the texture won’t be quite the same, and you’ll need to use a little more flour.
 (I recommend King Arthur bread flour for all my bread recipes.)

 - A bread machine.
+Not necessary, but will make this recipe a breeze.
 You only need a basic one, since all it will do is knead and rise the dough.

 - Instant yeast.
 It’s the best for home bakers.